phpearth/docs/security/passwords.md

 For PHP version below 5.3.6 [phpass](http://www.openwall.com/phpass/) might be a good solution, but try to avoid these and use the native password hashing API.

-## Password Hashing in Open Source Projects
+## Password hashing in open source projects

 Some of the widely used PHP open source projects use different hashing algorithms for passwords because they either support older PHP versions where `password_hash()`